 The BA/BFA pathway at The New School is a five-year dual-degree program through which students can earn a Bachelor of Arts degree from Eugene Lang College and a Bachelor of Fine Arts degree from either Parsons or the School of Jazz.

 Because New York City is home to so many leading organizations, students can pursue internships in almost every field.
 Recent internships include:

 •The Urban League

 •The Public Theatre

 New School students have access to excellent resources, including a vast library consortium that houses approximately three million volumes, computer labs with the latest technology, and state-of-the-art performance spaces, practice rooms, and design studios.

 Students at The New School play a very active role in the life of the University.
 From informal clubs to student unions, art shows to film festivals, there are hundreds of opportunities outside the classroom.

 Undergraduate programs for working adults and returning students

 The New School offers undergraduate programs designed specifically for working adults and returning students.
-Guided by a faculty advisor, students design an individual course of study in the liberal arts based on their professional goals.
-The program accepts up to 84 transfer credits and may be completed in New York City, online, or in a combination of on-campus and online study.
+Guided by a faculty advisor, students have the option to self-design an individual course of study in the liberal arts based on their professional goals.
+The program accepts up to 84 transfer credits, including credit for college-level learning from work and life experience, and may be completed in New York City, online, or in a combination of on-campus and online study.